kmzbrnoI/rcs-api/api-specs.md

  * Result value can range in `0-15`, other values are forbidden!
  * Returns `MTB_MODULE_INVALID_ADDR` when module was not found on the bus.
  * Number of inputs of a module can change during communication.
+ * When a library does not provide this function, it is assumed every active module has 16 inputs (0-15).

 ##### `function GetModuleOutputsCount(module:Cardinal):Cardinal`